For the value of Qantas points, see What are Qantas points worth?

 In summary

 You should be booking reward flights if your goal is to extract the most value from your Velocity points balance.
-International first and business class rewards are the best but even something like domestic economy can often get you over 1 cent per point.
+Business and first class reward seats are the best but even economy can often get you over 1.0 cent per point.

-Using your points to book Any Seat or Points + Pay flights isn’t recommended as you’ll only ever get 0.6 cents per point in value.
-You also shouldn’t use points to pay for the taxes and fees of a reward flight – use cash instead.
+Using your points to book Any Seat or Points + Pay flights isn’t recommended as you’ll only ever get around half a cent per point in value.
+You also shouldn’t use points to pay for the taxes and fees of a reward flight – always use cash instead.

 Velocity points value calculator